Get stitching! These UK charities looking for volunteer knitters

 The Nightingale Cancer Support Centre is calling knitters and crocheters of every skill level to get involved with their Stitches of Support project.

 This community-based project aims to take knitted squares sent in by volunteers to create blankets for patients going through active cancer treatment.
-Squares can be in whatever design you like but need to be 8 x 8 inches in size and use a double knit stitch, they will be joined together to create blankets by the organisation's Knit and Natter group.
+Squares can be in whatever design, size and colours you like – you can also donate a whole blanket if you prefer.

 Download one of their Stitches of Support forms here, to include with your squares so that they know where they've come from.